USA Baseball: 14U and 16U national teams

-USA Baseball in the Olympic Games
+USA Baseball at the Olympic Games

-Baseball was first introduced to the Olympic Games as an exhibition sport at the Los Angeles 1984 Games and returned as a demonstration sport in the Seoul 1988 Games.
-In 1984, the United States came in second, losing to Japan in the final, 6–3.
-Four years later, though, Team USA got Olympic redemption as it won the gold medal over Japan with a 5–3 victory.
+Baseball was first introduced to the Summer Olympic Games as a demonstration sport at the Los Angeles 1984 Olympics and returned as an exhibition sport at the Seoul 1988 Games.
+In 1984, the United States came in second, falling to Japan in the final, 6–3.
+Four years later, Team USA got Olympic redemption as it won the gold medal, defeating Japan in the final 5–3.

 Baseball was open only to male amateurs in 1992 and 1996.
-As a result, the Americans and other nations where professional baseball is developed relied on collegiate players, while Cubans used their most experienced veterans, who technically were considered amateurs as they nominally held other jobs, but in fact trained full-time.
-In 2000, pros were admitted, but Major League Baseball refused to release its players in 2000, 2004, and 2008, and the situation changed only a little: the Cubans still used their best players, while the Americans started using minor leaguers.
+As a result, the Americans and other nations where professional baseball is developed relied on collegiate players, while the Cubans used their most experienced veterans, who technically were considered amateurs as they nominally held other jobs, but in fact trained full-time.
+In 2000, professionals were admitted, but Major League Baseball did not release its players in 2000, 2004, and 2008, and the situation changed only a little: the Cubans still used their best players, while the Americans started using minor leaguers.
 The IOC cited the absence of the best players as the main reason for baseball being dropped from the Olympic program.

-In contrast, Nippon Professional Baseball has allowed its players to compete in the Olympics, and paused its 2021 season for the duration of the 2020 Tokyo Olympics (held in 2021).
+In contrast, Japan's Nippon Professional Baseball has allowed its players to compete in the Olympics, and paused its 2021 season for the duration of the 2020 Tokyo Olympics (held in 2021).

-At the IOC meeting on July 7, 2005, baseball and softball were voted out of the 2012 Summer Olympics in London, United Kingdom, becoming the first sports voted out of the Olympics since polo was eliminated from the 1936 Olympics.
-The elimination excised 16 teams and more than 300 athletes from the 2012 Olympics.
+At the International Olympic Committee meeting on July 7, 2005, baseball and softball were voted out of the 2012 Summer Olympics in London, United Kingdom, becoming the first sports voted out of the Olympics since polo was eliminated from the 1936 Olympics.
 The two slots left available by the IOC's elimination were subsequently filled by golf and rugby sevens in 2016.
 This decision was reaffirmed on February 9, 2006.

-In the stands during the 2008 bronze medal game between the U.S. and Japan, IOC head Jacques Rogge was interviewed by MLB.com's Mark Newman and cited various criteria for baseball to earn its way back in: "To be on the Olympic program is an issue where you need universality as much as possible.
+In the stands during the 2008 bronze medal game between the U.S. and Japan, IOC president Jacques Rogge was interviewed by MLB.com's Mark Newman and cited various criteria for baseball to earn its way back in: "To be on the Olympic program is an issue where you need universality as much as possible.
 You need to have a sport with a following, you need to have the best players and you need to be in strict compliance with WADA (World Anti-Doping Agency).
 And these are the qualifications that have to be met.
 When you have all that, you have to win hearts.
 You can win the mind, but you still must win hearts."